The Student Accounting Team works with departments to disburse funds to students and post doctoral candidates.

 Offsets are given either by the Financial Aid Office as an award to the student or by the department to students who usually receive stipends.

 Departmental offsets are created via PeopleSoft Offset Journal (source code 53O).
-Review the Entering Offset Journal (Source Code 53O) job aid for step-by-step instructions on how to prepare a journal in PeopleSoft.
+Review How to Prepare, Edit, and Submit Offset Journals in PeopleSoft (Source Code 53O) for step-by-step instructions on how to prepare a journal in PeopleSoft.

 Financial Aid Offsets are processed through their system called PowerFaids which interfaced with the Student Information System (registrar's system) overnight.
 It uses the account 54202 only (plus DFP) and will only post in the ledger once the SiS data is loaded to the Student Accounts Receivable system (PeopleSoft).